zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 ![](./media/image106.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.10.8 – Live, Design, Code button 1

-Now, return to the Product List display (click "main-start" in the productlist flows - Figure 3.10.6 above) and select a row, this sets the context to the selected row. ("MOZZARELLA" selected below)
+Now, return to the Product List display and select a row, this sets the context to the selected row. ("MOZZARELLA" selected below)

 ![](./media/image107.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.10.9 – Product List live

 Click the "Product Detail" button to return to the Product Detail display and you should now see data rather than the error message.

 ![](./media/image108.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.10.10 – Product Detail live

 The VBCS "Live" mode is useful in testing to see how changes might behave, it is not the same as running the application.